minhduystg1999/SudokuAndroid/README.md

 # Faculty of Software Engineering
 ## Sudoku Game - Android Application

-A simple Sudoku game written in Kotlin, there is only one level Medium.
+A simple Sudoku game written in Kotlin, there are three levels, easy, medium, hard.

 ### Demo